OXID-eSales/oxideshop-user-documentation/setup/shipping-methods/mall-tab.rst

 The inheritance of all shipping methods for a shop can be undone.
 To do this, uncheck the box :guilabel:`Inherit delivery information from parent shop` in the Mall tab of the subshop or supershop under :menuselection:`Master Settings --> Core Settings`.
 This will also remove the assignment to the inherited shipping cost rules.

-:guilabel:`Assigned to following subshops` |br|
+:guilabel:`Assigned to following subshops`
    Check or uncheck the appropriate box to assign/unassign the shipping method to/from subshops and supershops.
 If the box is not checked, the shipping method will be available in the parent shop but not in the respective subshop or supershop.

 Use the :guilabel:`Select All` and :guilabel:`Select None` links on the right side of the window to assign/unassign the shipping method to/from all shops.
 Any changes made must be saved and will immediately be effective for subshops or supershops.